Door & Window Alarms

 1) Alarms must be installed on all doors and windows with direct access to a pool, spa or hot tub area.
 Alarms on windows can be omitted under the following conditions:

-2) Alarms must sound within 7 seconds after the door is opened.
+2) Alarms must sound within 7 seconds after the door is opened and continue to sound for a minimum of 30 seconds or until the alarm is reset by an adult.

-3) Alarms must be capable of creating an audible notification that is at least 85 dBA at the source and must be audible throughout the house.
+3) Alarms must be capable of creating an audible notification that is at least 85 dBA when measured 10 feet away from the alarm mechanism.
+The alarm must be audible throughout the house.
+85 dBA is a noise or sound level equivalent to that of a food blender, heavy traffic, a noisy restaurant, or a cinema.

 6) Alarms must be installed at least 54 inches above the floor and be mounted to the door/wall so that it cannot be easily removed.

-7) An additional “Pre-Plaster/Safety Inspection” is required for all pool/spa construction projects.
+9) A “Pre-Plaster/Safety Inspection” is required for all pool/spa construction projects.
 In order to pass this inspection, all door/window alarms, window opening control devices, permanent fencing, and self-closing gates must be installed and found to function properly.
-Motorized gates (electrical or solar) are not considered to be an acceptable self-closing mechanism.
+Motorized gates (electrical or solar) are not considered to be an acceptable pool/spa barrier.

 Typical door alarm for swimming pool.